This page last updated May 15, 2025

 11:00-11:30

-Christian Ospelkaus (Leibniz U & PTB Braunschweig)
+Christian Ospelkaus (Leibniz U and PTB Braunschweig)

 Full Single-Quantum Control of Particles in Penning Traps for Symmetry Tests at the Quantum Limit